prometheus/docs/content/docs/introduction/comparison.md

 Graphite stores time series data on local disk in the [Whisper](http://graphite.readthedocs.org/en/latest/whisper.html) format, an RRD-style database that expects samples to arrive at regular intervals.
-Every timeseries is stored in a separate file, and new samples overwrite old ones after a certain amount of time.
+Every time series is stored in a separate file, and new samples overwrite old ones after a certain amount of time.

 Prometheus also creates one local file per time series, but allows storing samples at arbitrary intervals as scrapes or rule evaluations occur.
 Since new samples are simply appended, old data may be kept arbitrarily long.
-Prometheus also works well for many short-lived, frequently changing sets of timeseries.
+Prometheus also works well for many short-lived, frequently changing sets of time series.

 ## Prometheus vs. InfluxDB